jackrsteiner/cven5390-term-project/docs/design.md

 ### Description
 * Senior public servant working for the FSM's national Department of Environment, Climate Change & Emergency Management.
 * Extensive knowledge of communities, localities and assets.
+Familiarity with GIS.
 * Access to resources (computers, staff) is limited and may be significantly impacted by a disaster event (no utilities, no power, no computers).